 No Place Like Home

 I haven’t been to Mozambique for over two years, but I felt at home as soon as I arrived.
 Although I have spent most of my life in Germany, Mozambique is home to me.
-I miss the culture, the music, the food, the social interaction and the Indian Ocean the most when I am not in Mozambique.
+I miss the culture, the music, the food, the social interaction, and the Indian Ocean the most when I am not in Mozambique.

 Every time I am in the country, I notice a change, and this year was no different.
 Mozambique is a very young country that offers many opportunities, especially to young people with a start-up mentality.
 Most young Mozambicans I have contact with tell me that they don’t expect to find a job after their vocational training or studies.
 For this reason, many start their own business, some even while studying.
 A good example of this is Armando.
 He studies graphic design in Maputo and finances his studies himself by doing small part-time jobs as a graphic designer.
 In this way, new small businesses are created, which in turn create new jobs.

 Since Mozambicans’ social life is predominantly outdoors, they are especially happy that this is finally possible again after the long and strict COVID-19 prevention measures from 2020 to early 2022.
-The restaurants are filled, family celebrations, church services and trips to the beaches are allowed again.
+The restaurants are filled, and family celebrations, church services, and trips to the beaches are allowed again.
 I was also very happy to see my family and friends in Mozambique and to be able to spend as much time as possible with them.

 In the second part of my travelogue, I set off for the project visits and get to know the real Mozambique, away from the capital Maputo, during the journey.